The Rideshare Network

 Mission / Impact

 Rideshare Network’s goal is to provide an informational and educational platform that brings communities together through shared transportation, while creating environmental awareness and carbon emissions accountability.
-Our carbon emissions analytics create a visual representation that riders and drivers alike can use to assess their carbon emission impact and reduction.
+Our carbon emissions analytics create a visual representation of emissions reductions that riders and drivers alike can use to see the environmental benefits of ridesharing.
 It is our hope that through ride sharing, people can make more educated, sustainable transportation choices and inspire others to do the same.

 Usage and Emissions Reduction StatsClick below for up-to-the-minute statistics on Rideshare usership and emisisons reductions.